mjsanders/installomator_wso/README.md

 # Choice : use Script or App?

-To make icons available in the Hub for Self-Service you can add a **script** or an **internal App** to the Hub.
+To make a script manageable by WSO (i.e. make auto-install and/or make available in the Intelligent Hub for Self-Service,) you should add a **script** or an **internal App** , and (optionally) make availble in the Hub.

-We will show both options and discuss differences later.
+We will show both options, and discuss differences later.

 # Option 1 - Script
 Scripts can be run at specific moments, or on-demand from the Hub, with icon, description.